Joaquin-Murillo/LLM_Literature_Review/README.md

   * PHP 7: Introduced in 2015 with significant performance improvements and scalar type declarations.
   * PHP 8: Released in 2020, adding a Just-In-Time (JIT) compiler and union types.
 * Adaptation: Continuous enhancements keep PHP relevant for modern web development.

+4. JavaScript ➔ Node.js / Express.js / React / Vue.js / Angular
+* Evolution: Originally a client-side scripting language, JavaScript has expanded to server-side development and complex front-end applications.
+* Node.js: A runtime environment that allows JavaScript to run on the server side.
+* Express.js: A minimal and flexible Node.js web application framework that provides robust features for web and mobile applications.
+React, Vue.js, Angular: Front-end JavaScript frameworks and libraries that facilitate building complex user interfaces.
+* Adaptation: Javascript has maintained continued relevance due its various highly popular frameworks, allowing it to become a key leader in web development.

 ## Influential Researchers in the Field:
 1. Leo A. Meyerovich